Skip to main content

 I've noted a couple of things about the star in the text above, but I'd like to talk a bit more of its significance.
 The first consideration is that it wasn't a normal occurrence.
 The wise men may have been the same group of people whose ancestors Daniel had interacted with in the neighborhood of 550 to 600 years earlier.
 Whether they got their knowledge of Jewish prophecy that way or had just heard of Jewish prophecy of a king being born in their general time frame, they had some knowledge of what was happening.

 The Bible declares that it was a star, but exactly what it was isn't clear.
-Whether it was a super-nova that was bright for a short time, and there was a second one later, or just one that pulsed a couple of times, or something else isn't clear.
+Whether it was a super-nova that was bright for a short time, and there was a second one later, or just one that pulsed a couple of times, or something else like a comet isn't clear.
 And it really doesn't matter except to those who try to figure out exactly what year Christ was born.
+Haley's comet made an appearance in 12 B.C. and moved from east to west for example.
 But whatever it was, it got the astrologers attention.
-And be clear, that these wise men weren't necessarily Jewish or inclined to follow the God of the Jews.
-They were probably astrologers, which is something condemned in the Bible - and I state that as their profession because they were looking for portents in the heavens.

-I'm not sure if this star was only visible in their home country being low on the horizon in the east or just something other people didn't notice.
+I'm not sure if this star was only visible in their home country being low on the horizon or just something other people didn't notice.
 I'd think that the Roman astrologers and priests would have also been looking around if it had been visible in Roman territories, but there isn't any indication that is true.
 They seem to be the only ones interested, or at least interested and able to tie the star's appearance to a significance of the Jewish people.

 But I am sure of these things.
 God needed the wise men to come to find Mary and Joseph.
 I'm pretty sure that even if the wise men hadn't shown up when they did, eventually Herod would have figured out a king had been born.
 Clearly, prophecy declared it would happen.
 The shepherds would have spread the word about the angels from heaven and Jesus in a manger broadly.
 That couldn't have been suppressed forever.
 And Herod's reaction to another king being born was predictable.
 So God needed to get Jesus out of Herod's reach.

 To do that, God used people who nobody else might have thought about.
 He let the wise men know immediately, as it took somewhere between one and two years to arrive from where they were to Jerusalem.
 I'm not going to nit pick about the exact time as they might have pondered the star for a while before starting or it may have taken a bit to gather up the gifts.
 But since all children two and under were killed by Herod and he was probably being thorough, two years is an outside limit.
-If they hadn't decided to come, God would have had to make other plans, and I'm perfectly sure they would have worked out.
-Christ wasn't destined to die at a Roman sword under the command of Herod.
-So God would have done something.
-Since the wise men obeyed the prompting of God - just as they obeyed the prompting when they left after seeing Jesus - God didn't have to use plan B.

 What I want us to consider is this.
 We are trying to reach people for God.
 We need to be figuring out what star we need to light up to reach our target audiences.
 The target audiences aren't coming to church.
 They aren't listening to Christian radio or television.
 They aren't browsing Christian websites or social media feeds.
 We need to figure out where they are looking, and target the equivalent of a bright star right there.
 What this is will vary with each and every group of people you are thinking to reach.
 But if you are thinking of something that is beyond one on one ministry, which is probably most effective, then you have to figure out what star will get the attention of each group.

 Then you need to wait.
 It took the wise men maybe two years to respond to the star.
 They didn't just hop on a jet and appear the same day in Jerusalem.
 Waiting and trusting is tough.
 But if you've prayed about what and how to position your star, you have to trust God for His timing in bringing its results.
 And just figuring out what star to use takes a lot of prayer.
 We were reminded that God may not do the same thing the same way each time He does something.
 God can change, and we have to accept that.
-And this is true.

 But the flip side is also true.
 When you've been doing something new for years and years, then things that were old would really be new again if you tried them.
 Make sure that God wants you to keep going in the way you're going.
 Maybe your thoughts of what were new and appropriate a decade ago aren't really so new any more.
 Maybe this year God wants you to take a different direction.
 Is what you are now doing adding people to the Kingdom?
 Church growth doesn't necessarily mean new disciples or people saved.
 And if many people give their lives to God each week, but your church isn't growing, you may have a problem.